Gunpla: Original / No Grade / First Grade (FG) (various scales)

 The original 1980 line of Gundam models does not have an associated grade, since this terminology was not introduced until 1990.
 These kits are limited in articulation, some require glue to assemble, and they must be painted for a correct appearance.
 Model Kits released to coincide with a show or movie usually that did not have a grade associated with them are generally referred to as No Grade kits.
 These were released in 1/144, 1/100, or 1/60 scale (some 1/100 models used the High Grade name on their boxes).

 After the adoption of the grade nomenclature, Bandai rereleased the designs of the RX-78-2 and Zaku II with minimal updates as First Grade (FG) starting in 1999.
 Four mobile suits from Gundam 00 were also given First Grade Models, with limited color separation.

+Reissues of the original 1980 line are sometimes referred to as the Best Mecha Collection (BMC).
+For the 45th Anniversary of Gundam in 2024, a modern remake of the original RX-78-2 kit was released in October, called the BMC Revival version, which now features modern Gunpla techniques such as color separation and snap-fit parts while retaining its limited articulation.

-High Grade / HG (1:144)
+High Grade / HG (1/144)

 HG models were introduced in 1990.
 The original kits featured full snap-fit assembly, an articulated internal frame (for the first two kits, which provides better range of motion and is more poseable), and utilized the molding technique known as System Injection, wherein multiple colors would be cast on the same part.
 In 1999, the High Grade Universal Century Line was introduced, which collected mobile suits from the Universal Century Timeline.
 In 2010, the line was expanded to include mobile suits from Future Century, After Colony, After War, Correct Century, and Cosmic Era, and Gundam series that did not fit in those timeline (Like Gundam AGE or Iron Blooded Orphans) received their own HG lines.

 In 2015, HG Revive, a subline within the HGUC line was introduced, which gave older HGUC kits redesigns that adhered to modern HG standards in terms of detail and articulation.
-The High Grade line is not exclusive to Gundam, as other mecha series, such as Mazinger, Kyokai Senki, and Evangelion receiving HG kits of their own.
-HG Amplified IMGN was a subline introduced in 2022, which redesigned smaller robots with more humanoid proportions.
+The High Grade line is not exclusive to Gundam, as other mecha series, such as Mazinger, Kyoukai Senki, and Evangelion receiving HG kits of their own.
+HG Amplified IMGN was a subline introduced in 2022, which redesigned smaller robots (namely those from the Wataru series) with more humanoid proportions.
+A vast majority of HGs use polycaps, but Bandai has started to abandon the technology with the release of Witch From Mercury and Gundam SEED Freedom kits for better stability.